artefactual-sdps/preprocessing-sfa/README.md

 * [Calculate SIP checksum](#calculate-sip-checksum)

 Determines if an identical SIP has previously been ingested

 #### Steps

 * Use the generated checksum from [part 1](#calculate-sip-checksum) to search for an existing match in the `sips` database table
-* If an existing match is found, return a content error fro a duplicateSIP and terminate the workflow
+* If an existing match is found, return a content error for a duplicateSIP and terminate the workflow
 * Else, continue to next activity